Summer Positions

 • Meets Apogee’s essential eligibility criteria (see FAQ below)

-• Current, valid driver’s license is required for all Support Staff, Summer Assistant Directors, Summer Housing & Warehouse Specialists
+• Current, valid driver’s license is required for all Support Staff, Summer Assistant Directors, and Summer Housing & Warehouse Specialists

 • Minimum certification requirements